Employment OpportunitiesPosted on May 10, 2019 in Main

 Experience: Four years of progressively responsible experience in construction, project management, real estate, property management, or other related experience.

 Citizenship Requirement: The State of Hawaii requires that all persons seeking employment with the government of the State shall be citizens, nationals, or permanent resident aliens of the United States, or eligible under federal law for unrestricted employment in the United States.

 This position is exempt from the civil service and considered temporary in nature.
 Therefore, if you are appointed to the position, your employment will be considered to be “at will,” which means that you may be discharged from your employment at the prerogative of your department head or designee at any time.

-- Graduation from a college or university with a baccalaureate degree in planning, engineering, architecture, economics or public or business administration.
+Education: Graduation from a college or university with a baccalaureate degree in planning, engineering, architecture, economics or public or business administration, or other related field.

-- Six years of progressively responsible professional planning experience that required the application of planning principles to the solution of planning problems related to land use, urban design, public facilities or private development planning, of which at least two years must have been related to urban community development or redevelopment planning.
+Experience: Four years of progressively responsible professional planning experience that required the application of planning principles to the solution of planning problems related to land use, urban design, public facilities, or private development planning, of which at least two years must have been related to urban community development or redevelopment planning.

 Send a cover letter and resume to [email protected]